rv0627/SLTB-M-Commerce-Bus-Ticket-Booking-Customer-App-Android/README.md

-# SLTB-M-Commerce-Bus-Ticket-Booking-Customer-App-Android-
+# SLTB-M-Commerce-Bus-Ticket-Booking-Customer-App-Android
-Developed an M-Commerce Mobile Application (Android) for the Sri Lanka Transport Board (SLTB) to enable digital bus ticket booking, secure payments, and real-time live bus tracking.
+Developed an M-Commerce Mobile Application (Android) with Firebase database for the Sri Lanka Transport Board (SLTB) to enable digital bus ticket booking, secure payments, and real-time live bus tracking.